Tutorial: Using an Amazon S3 trigger to create thumbnail images - AWS Lambda

 In this tutorial, you create and configure a Lambda function that resizes images added to an Amazon Simple Storage Service (Amazon S3) bucket.
 When you add an image file to your bucket, Amazon S3 invokes your Lambda function.
 The function then creates a thumbnail version of the image and outputs it to a different Amazon S3 bucket.

-Diagram showing flow of data between an Amazon S3 bucket, a Lambda function and another Amazon S3 bucket
+Data flow between an S3 bucket, a Lambda function, and another S3 bucket

 To complete this tutorial, you carry out the following steps: